 You May Qualify for Legal Assistance

-When applying for disability benefits you have every right to seek legal assistance from either a disability benefits attorney or advocate.
+When applying for disability benefits you have every right to seek legal assistance from a Social Security attorney.
 Both advocates and attorneys know the ins and outs of the program and can help you collect proper documentation, check the status of your application, and if necessary appeal an unfavorable decision.

 Ready to see if you may qualify?
 Click the button below to start your free benefits evaluation now.